Powers of the theta divisor and relations in the tautological ring: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Aaron Pixton and Ravi Vakil for useful discussions, and Dimitri Zvonkine for pointing out a gap in an earlier version of the argument deducing the vanishing result for the tautological ring of $\Mgn$ from the theta relations.
+Our collaboration started during a visit by the first and third authors to Columbia University, where the second author was visiting on sabbatical.
+The authors would like to thank Columbia University for the hospitality.